cachs1/blueOptima/README.md

   $ ansible-playbook main.yml -u ec2-user

 ```
-This is way an easy way to connect to different flavours of OS
+This is way an easy way to connect to different flavours of OS, with the roles its going put a logrotate you can modify for different things, check files not modified, send them to s3, email you, and erase them after successfull task

 ## [Adding a crontab for running everyweek]